TIRITIRI MATANGI ISLAND – “all creatures great and small”

 What a fantastic story of conservation

-A new generation of enthusiasts has arisen to create a new dream on the land which was, for many years, the home of sheep and cattle supplying the Auckland region a quantity of meat and wool.
+A new generation of enthusiasts has arisen to create a new dream on the land which was in its preceding years the breeding land of sheep and cattle supplying the Auckland region with a quantity of meat and wool.

 Today, in Tiritiri Matangi’s small world, endangered species are again beginning to prosper.
 Most of the translocated species – little spotted kiwi, takahe, kokako, hihi, brown teal, saddleback, kakariki, North Island robin, fernbird, whitehead, Duvaucel’s gecko, and tuatara – all appear to be doing well in their new home.
 There are signs that rifleman are also increasing, and shore skinks are at least holding their own.
 It is too early to gauge the success of the weta punga translocation (which took place in 2010).